1983 Heze earthquake: Precursor anomalies

 A month before the earthquake occurred, multiple anomalies and changes along faults near the epicenter were observed.
 Some anomalies were said to have involved with liquids and hydrochemical elements on the most vulnerable faults in the northern plains of China.
 Certain spikes of these anomalies were frequent with sudden jumps of observations.
-Another geological anomaly that was observed was uplift occurring upon 20 km of the plane fault, specifically an maximum uplift of 2.8 mm; slightly above the average uplift of 2 mm.
+Another geological anomaly that was observed was uplift occurring upon 20 km of the plane fault, specifically a maximum uplift of 2.8 mm; slightly above the average uplift of 2 mm.
 It was later realized that the fault was experiencing multiple soft strains for one year before the mainshock.
 The straints have also caused minor shocks since the last earthquake in the area in 1937.

 Damage and casualties

 Damage was observed in the counties of Heze and Dongming in Shandong; 3,300 houses were destroyed.
 A total of 34 people were confirmed dead and 2,200 people were injured, mainly due to falling debris.